Impacts

 Virtual Meetings Create Connections for State Employees

-At the 2019 NCR FSMA annual conference (the only in-person conference), state regulators met as a group.
+At the 2019 NCR FSMA annual conference, state regulators met as a group.
 They decided it would be helpful to continue the conversation through monthly video calls.
 A few months later, the state employees responsible for their states’ inventories decided meetings would be helpful for their roles as well.
 The Missouri Department of Agriculture's Ben Marshall shared about the calls through a song parody.

 blueberries on the plant